-In accordance with GASB Statement No.72, Fair Value Measurement and Application, except for investments using Net Asset Value (NAV) as a practical expedient to estimate fair value, the Retirement System categorizes the fair value measurements of its investments within the fair value hierarchy established by U.S. GAAP.
+In accordance with GASB Statement No.72, Fair Value Measurement and Application, except for investments using Net Asset Value (NAV), as a practical expedient to estimate fair value, the Retirement System categorizes the fair value measurements of its investments within the fair value hierarchy established by U.S. GAAP.
 The fair value hierarchy conforms to one of three valuation techniques as follows.
-Level 1 correlates to quoted prices in active markets for identical assets as shown in the table column below, and contains most of the assets held by the Retirement System.
+Level 1 correlates to quoted prices in active markets for identical assets as shown in the table column below.
 Levels 2 and 3 correlate to significant other observable inputs and significant unobservable inputs, respectively, and none of the assets held by the Retirement System fall within those levels.
 In addition to the three levels identified, assets are also held which are reported in accordance with their NAV as reported by the investment manager.
 Unfunded commitments in the table below represent the difference between contractual commitments to any investment and the life to date accumulations of capital calls, less any investment distributions which are subject to recall.